-Page Reference Support/oppose Decision sought Reasons (a) Soils, in particular high class soils, are retained for their primary productive value. (b) Ensure the adverse effects of activities do not compromise the physical, chemical and biological properties of high class soils. do its part in protection of soils by way of subdivision and development controls, but FFNZ are concerned that (b) has the potential to capture and control other activities inappropriately.
-4-11 5.2.3 Policy - Effects of subdivision and development on soils Oppose in part Amend 5.2.3 as follows and make any consequential changes needed to give effect to this relief: 5.2.3 Policy - Effects of subdivision and development on soils (a) Subdivision,- use and development minimises the fragmentation of productive rural land, particularly where high class soils are located. (b) Subdivision which provides a range of lifestyle and economic options is managed in a way that ensures rural resources, character and environmental values are retained. directed away from high class soils and/ or where indigenous biodiversity is being protected. development activities in rural areas may result in the loss of productive land, there is a need to recognise
+Page Reference Support/oppose Decision sought Reasons 5.2.2 Policy - High class soils (a) Soils, in particular high class soils, are retained for their primary productive value. (b) Ensure the adverse effects of activities do not compromise the physical, chemical and biological properties of high class soils. unnecessary duplication, overlap and added costs arising from over-regulation, without added value.
+WDC can realistically do its part in protection of soils by way of subdivision and development controls, but FFNZ are concerned that (b) has the potential to capture and control other activities inappropriately.
+4-11 5.2.3 Policy - Effects of subdivision and development on soils Oppose in part Amend 5.2.3 as follows and make any consequential changes needed to give effect to this relief: 5.2.3 Policy - Effects of subdivision and development on soils (a) Subdivision,- use and development minimises the fragmentation of productive rural land, particularly where high class soils are located. (b) Subdivision which provides a range of lifestyle and economic options is managed in a way that ensures rural resources, character and environmental values are retained. directed away from high class soils and/ or where indigenous biodiversity is being protected.
+FFNZ consider that subdivision and development polices and planning should provide for managed growth in rural communities.
+While land use change, subdivision and land development activities in rural areas may result in the loss of productive land, there is a need to recognise that farmers may need to undertake small lot subdivision for a number of reasons, including; providing for farm succession, disposing of surplus dwellings and for providing on-farm accommodation for family members and employees, and rearrangement of lot boundaries to enable more efficient land management.
+Considered, well-managed growth in rural communities provides for diversity and vibrancy in rural areas, sustains essential community infrastructure, and provides employment flexibility and opportunities.
+FFNZ consider that there are benefits to enabling subdivision and other rural-residential opportunities, however, this should be done in a way that appropriately protects rural character and enables and maintains a reasonable use of productive land.
+FFNZ oppose the protection of rural landscapes or